basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 <div class="title">Note</div>
 If you're using a Riak client instead of HTTP, these responses will vary a great deal, so make sure to check the documentation for your specific client.
 </div>

-With that in mind, try the following operation, which will attempt to read the key `doc2` from the bucket `test`, which bears the type `mytype`.
-This operation should return some form of `not found` response because the key `doc2` does not yet exist (as you haven't created it yet).
-Language-specific responses can be found in the code window above.

 ### Store an Object